-Florida school massacre suspect on authorities' radar in 2016 - media
+Florida school massacre suspect on authorities' radar in 2016: media

 At a nearby gunshow, attendees said new laws would not have prevented the massacre, adding gun rights are protected by the U.S. Constitution’s Second Amendment.

+“Very sad that the FBI missed all of the many signals sent out by the Florida school shooter.
+This is not acceptable,” Trump wrote on Twitter.

+He accused the FBI of “spending too much time trying to prove Russian collusion with the (2016) Trump campaign.”

-The Federal Bureau of Investigation admitted on Friday that it failed to investigate a warning this year that Cruz possessed a gun and the desire to kill.
+The FBI admitted on Friday that it failed to investigate a warning that Cruz possessed a gun and the desire to kill.

 A person described as close to Cruz called an FBI tip line on Jan.
 5 to report concerns about him, according to the FBI.
 That information was not forwarded to the FBI’s Miami office, in what agency officials called a breakdown in protocol.